eraneyal9276/OrderService/README.md

 curl http://localhost:9101/ready
 ```

-# Executing Running the APIs
+# Executing the Endpoints

 ##Notes

+1. The **grpcurl** tool is required for making gRPC calls from the command line (you can't use curl).
 1. If you don't have **grpcurl** on your machine, you can use **docker run fullstorydev/grpcurl**
 instead of **grpcurl**.
-In that case you also need to change **127.0.0.1** to **host.docker.internal** in the following examples in order to communicate with the local service.
+In that case, you'll also need to change **127.0.0.1** to **host.docker.internal** in the following examples in order to communicate with the local service.
-2. If you are running the command in a Windows shell, you might have to escape the quotes.
-For example - **"""itemId"""** instead of **"itemId"**.
+2. If you are running the command in a Windows shell, you may have to escape the double quotes.
+For example - use **"""itemId"""** instead of **"itemId"**.

 ##API examples

 ###1.
 Receive Order:

+This creates a new Order for the given order identifier, if one doesn't already exist.
+It will fail if the Order already exists for the given identifier.
+It persists an **OrderReceived**
+event, and triggers asynchronous creation of allocations for the order.
+When the allocations are created, an **OrderAllocationsReceived** event is persisted.

 	grpcurl -d '{"order_id":"order1","items":[{"item_id":"234323","name":"coke","quantity":5},{"item_id":"353464","name":"sugar","quantity":3},{"item_id":"46758543","name":"bread","quantity":2}], "customer":{"first_name":"Eran","last_name":"Eyal","address":{"street":"Some Street 42","city":"Some City","zip_code":12345,"country":"Israel"},"email":"somebody@gmail.com","mobile_phone":"0521234567"}}' -plaintext 127.0.0.1:8101 OrderService.OrderService.ReceiveOrder